California Sea Lion

 Phylogeny: The California Sea Lion, Zalophus californianus (Lesson, 1828), is a member of the Otariidae Family of Eared Seals, Fur Seals, and Sea Lions, that is known in Mexico as león marino de California.
 This species historically was divided into three subspecies, which have been reclassified into three separate species.
 The Galapagos Sea Lion, Zalophus wollebaeki is limited in range to the Galapagos Islands and the adjacent mainland.
 The Japanese Sea Lion, Zalophus japonicus, historically ranged from Alaska to Korea, but became extinct in the 1950’s.
 Thanks to generations of trained “seal” shows at zoos, oceanariums, and circuses, California Sea Lions are perhaps the most familiar of all Pinnipeds.
 They are active, gregarious and easy to train.
 They quickly lose their fear of humans and can become a nuisance in marinas and waterfront properties.

 Morphology: Male California Sea Lions are large and robust while the females and immature males are slender.
 They have long and straight snouts.
 Males develop a prominent sagittal crest at about five years old, often topped with a tuft of lighter hair.
 The genus name refers to this exaggerated crest.
 Both sexes have large, wide fore-flippers used to propel them through the water while the hind-flippers act as a rudder with fleshy “toes” and narrow claws for grooming.
 Females are silvery to gray after molting, but fade to tan or light brown.
 Adult males are dark brown, with lighter faces.
-Females of the species reach 2 meters (6 feet 7 inches) in length and 110 kg (242 lbs) in weight while males are larger reaching 2.4 m (7 feet 10 inches) and 390 kg (858 lbs) in weight.
+Females of the species reach 2 meters (6 feet 7 inches) in length and 110 kg (242 lbs) in weight while males are larger reaching 2.4 m (7 feet 10 inches) and 390 kg (858 lbs).

 Habitat and Distribution: California Sea Lions are generally found along the coastline, or between the coast and offshore islands.
 They are very accomplished divers, diving as deep as 535 m (1,760 feet).
 They come ashore on sand and cobble beaches, as well as rocky outcrops.
 They will often spend days, or even weeks, foraging at sea before coming ashore.
 California Sea Lions range from British Columbia to central mainland Mexico, including the entire Sea of Cortez.
 They breed on the offshore islands of Southern California, Baja California, and the Central and Southern Sea of Cortez.